sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 - Get all .SAR filenames  from `sap_swpm_software_path`

-- Update `/etc/hosts` (optional - yes by default)
+- Update `/etc/hosts` (optional - `false` by default)

-- Apply firewall rules for SAP HANA (optional - no by default)
+- Apply firewall rules for SAP HANA (optional - `false` by default)

-- At this stage, a sapinst inifile is created by the role on the control node if not already present.
+- At this stage, the role is searching for a sapinst inifile on the managed node, or it will create one:

   - If a file `inifile.params` is located on the managed node in the directory specified in `sap_swpm_inifile_directory`, the role will not create a new one but rather download this file to the control node.

-  - If such a file does not exist, the role will create an SAP SWPM `inifile.params` file by one of the following methods:
+  - If such a file does *not* exist, the role will create an SAP SWPM `inifile.params` file by one of the following methods:

     Method 1: Predefined sections of the file inifile_params.j2 will be used to create the file `inifile.params`.
-              The variable `sap_swpm_inifile_sections_list` determines which sections will be used.
+              The variable `sap_swpm_inifile_sections_list` contains a list of sections which will part of the file `inifile.params`.
               All other sections will be ignored.
 The inifile parameters themselves will be set according to other role parameters.
-              Example: The inifile parameter `archives.downloadBasket` will be set to the content of the role parameter `sap_swpm_software_path`
+              Example: The inifile parameter `archives.downloadBasket` will be set to the content of the role parameter `sap_swpm_software_path`.

     Method 2: The file `inifile.params` will be configured from the content of the dictionary `sap_swpm_inifile_parameters_dict`.
               This dictionary is defined like in the following example: